tkanos/twx/README.md

 ## Why another client
 I love twtxt format for it's simplicity and being real decentralized communication protocol.
 But I see some issues that I want to focus.
-So i craeted my own twtxt client because I was not happy with the existing one, and to be able to make tests to evolve the format on what I think lack to the protocol :
+So i created my own twtxt client because I want to be able to make tests to evolve the format, on what I think lack to the protocol :

-1. Having a nice Client, I can evolve and do pocs
-2. Decentralized ID
+1. Decentralized ID
-3. Tweet Encryption
+2. Tweet Encryption
-4. Metadata (Profile) Encryption
+3. Metadata (Profile) Encryption
-5. Discoverability
+4. Discoverability

 ## Already Done :
 twx can :